cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/02-starport.md

 ...
 ```

-Helpfully, you can also just type `starport` to see the offered commands:
+You can also just type `starport` to see the offered commands:

 ```sh
 Starport is a tool for creating sovereign blockchains built with Cosmos SDK, the world’s